sfatkhutdinov/cs2_rl_agent/analysis_log/training/training_scripts_overview.md

 - The agent implementations they utilize
 - Their configuration files and command-line parameters
 - The relationships and dependencies between different training approaches
+- Batch files used to execute training scripts with proper environment setup
+- Compatibility fixes for dependencies like TensorFlow

 ## Findings